psycedelicAI/high-security-facility-concept/docs/operations/facility-chessboard-coordinate-layer.md

 ## Core Principle

-> **Every operationally relevant area of the facility should be capable of being referenced through a shared, precise, and visually consistent coordinate system.**
+> **Every operationally relevant area of the facility should be capable of being referenced through a shared, precise, stable, and visually consistent coordinate system.**

-A coordinate should be usable regardless of whether the position is identified through:
+A coordinate should be usable whether a position is identified through:

 - fixed cameras
 - PTZ cameras